About Us

 At All Things Fungi Festival, we celebrate creativity, exploring the somewhat blurred boundaries where art meets science.
 We celebrate the creative spirit of fungi through artistic expression, innovative programming, and imaginative installations.
 The festival is a canvas for creativity, inviting participants to explore the boundless realms of both nature and human ingenuity.

 Central to our mission is the promotion of joy, laughter, and a sense of wonder.
-We infuse every aspect of the festival with an atmosphere of celebration, ensuring that each attendee leaves with cherished memories and a renewed appreciation for Kingdom Fungi.
+We infuse every aspect of the festival with an atmosphere of celebration, ensuring that each attendee leaves with cherished memories and a renewed appreciation for the natural world and a greater understanding of Kingdom Fungi.

 The event will take place in the picturesque Sussex countryside on the beautiful Chiddinglye estate surrounded by meadows, forests, and dark skies.
 The site plays host to many diverse species a section of which is listed as a site of scientific importance.